-Organic clothing or green fashion is a farm to fashion and home movement; come hear from the innovators behind it.
-Some people call Eco-fashion Green fashion.
+Organic clothing or green fashion is a farm to fashion and home movement; come here from the innovators behind it.
+Some people call Eco-fashion green fashion.
 Regardless, it is designed to be environment friendly.
 Green fashion is part of the larger trend of sustainable design where a product is created and produced with consideration to the environment.

 Here, each brand The Green Living Guy will highlight about Green Fashion explains how it’s made and the lack of an environmental impact.
 Want to know why you should get Green Fashion?
 This is where you’ll get the answers.